xdwong/xdwong.github.io/_pages/Conference.md

 ### Invited seminars

+* AI in Operations Management, University of Kent, 2024
+* AI in Operations Management, University of Liverpool, 2024
+* Physician Adoption of AI Assistant, University of Texas at Dallas, 2024
 * AI in Operations Management, Instituto Tecnológico Autónomo de México, 2023
 * AI in Operations Management, University of Minnesota, 2023
 * Two Empirical Studies on Disruptive Innovation, University of Florida, 2023